Michael Carnes: Life and career

 An intermediate period included Brass Quintet #2, War Songs (for voice and taped electronic sounds), and Variations (computer).
 More recently, his style has moved into a more flexible variant of the 12-tone technique.
 Recent works include Brass Quintet #3, Symphony: Challenger and Proper Motion (trio for flute, clarinet, piano) which had its world premiere at the Park City and Salt Lake City International Music Festival in 2005.

 During his years in Boston, Carnes was a member of the "Composers in Red Sneakers" collective.
 In 1985, the group inaugurated the 8th season of contemporary music at New York's Symphony Space.
 Amongst the pieces on the program were two songs for mezzo-soprano and marimba by Carnes set to texts by e.e. cummings with Nancy Zeltsman on the marimba.

+From 1980 until 2020, Carnes managed a separate career in technology, mostly at Lexicon.
+In 2012, he founded Exponential Audio, eventually selling the company to Izotope and retiring from the tech world.
+He has since resumed composing full time.
+Recent pieces include and so on (for pianist Jason Hardink) and Three Scenes for Woodwind Quintet (premiered by Intermezzo).

 Recordings

 Fantasy Music 1 is included on the 1984 Northeastern Records LP, Composers in Red Sneakers.